joansalto/annotetis/README.md

 ### What is it?

-It's a browser extension that allows users to write comments at every website with a completelly anonimous identity.
+It's a <b>browser extension</b> that allows users to write comments at every website with a completelly anonimous identity.

 ### How it's made?